Good foods to help your digestion

 If spicy foods give you heartburn, stomach pain or diarrhoea, go easy on them in future.

 If you already have a problem like heartburn or an irritable bowel, avoid them completely.

 Beware gut symptom triggers

 Try to stay away from foods and drinks that trigger your digestive symptoms.
-One way to work out which foods cause your symptoms is to keep a food diary.
+Keep a food diary to work out which foods cause your symptoms.

 Choose the right drinks to ease digestion